 Now let’s set up wireless communication between two Arduino UNO boards using the HC-05 Bluetooth module.

 There will be two circuits one for the Master device and another one will be for the Slave device.
-The Mater device will send the command to the Slave device and the Slave device will work according to the commands received and send a reply to the Mater.
+The Master device will send the command to the Slave device and the Slave device will work according to the commands received and send a reply to the Master.

 Understanding the Master-Slave Communication